ibm-cloud-docs/vpc/api-metadata-change-log.md

 ### For all version dates
 {: #28-may-2024-all-version-dates-metadata}

-**Virtual network interface protocol state filtering mode.** When [listing](/apidocs/vpc-metadata#list-virtual-network-interfaces) and [retrieving](/apidocs/vpc-metadata#get-virtual-network-interface) a virtual network interface, the new `protocol_state_filtering_mode` property denotes the protocol state filtering mode used for this virtual network interface.
+**Virtual network interface protocol state filtering mode.** When [retrieving](/apidocs/vpc-metadata#get-virtual-network-interface) or [listing](/apidocs/vpc-metadata#list-virtual-network-interfaces) virtual network interfaces, the new `protocol_state_filtering_mode` property denotes the protocol state filtering mode used for this virtual network interface.
 If the value is `auto`, protocol state packet filtering is enabled or disabled based on the virtual network interface's `target` resource type.
 For more information, see [Virtual network interfaces protocol state filtering](/docs/vpc?topic=vpc-api-change-log#28-may-2024) in the VPC API change log.

 This release introduces the following updates for accounts that have been granted special approval to preview these features: